Efficient Energy-Optimal Path Planning for Electric Vehicles Considering Vehicle Dynamics: Vehicle Dynamics and Energy Efficiency

 While several drive cycles exist for specific scenarios, we are interested in those that encompass the most prevalent driving patterns in urban transport.
-In this study, we utilise the WLTP\footnote{Worldwide Harmonised Light Vehicles Test Procedure} cycle, a realistic drive cycle developed from real-world driving data.
-Many automotive manufacturers now report their vehicles' energy efficiency based on this standardised cycle \cite{ciuffo2015development}.
+In this study, we utilize the WLTP\footnote{Worldwide Harmonised Light Vehicles Test Procedure} cycle, a realistic drive cycle developed from real-world driving data.
+Many automotive manufacturers now report their vehicles' energy efficiency based on this standardized cycle \cite{ciuffo2015development}.
 The speed profile of WLTP and its speed categories (Slow, Medium, High, Extra-High) are depicted in Figure~\ref{wltp}.

 \textbf{Data-driven energy model:} While existing studies often rely on simplified longitudinal equations to estimate energy consumption, this research adopts a more robust, data-driven approach that integrates vehicle dynamics and road conditions, providing improved accuracy for real-world driving scenarios.
 Specifically, we use energy data, derived either synthetically or from real-world measurements, to build a model that maps the key vehicle dynamics variables to energy efficiency.
-The model development employs classic mathematical learning methods to build an explainable, high precision energy model.
-As we demonstrate in Section~\ref{sec:experiment}, our experiments show that the system can be effectively represented as a quadratic cost function with high precision.
+Given that the underlying energy requirement of EVs can be mathematically described by vehicle dynamic equations (Eq.~(\ref{eq:veh_dyn})), our experiments, as presented in Section~\ref{sec:experiment}, show that the system can be accurately represented by a second-degree polynomial with high precision (via standard regression), consistent with the quadratic form inherent in vehicle dynamics.
 Consequently, the core of our approach is an energy function that measures the energy efficiency $\mathit{cost_{ef}}$ of a particular EV (usually reported in Wh/100m) under a specific driving pattern in the generic form of:

 Here, $s$ is the road angle ($\sin \theta$) and $m$ is the extra mass (load/passengers' weight in kg).
 The coefficients $a_i$ and $b_i$, $i \in \{0,1,2\}$, are also non-negative parameters, determined by the mathematical learning method.
 See Table~\ref{table_coefficient} in Section~\ref{sec:experiment} for the range of $a_i$ and $b_i$ parameters for studied EVs in this paper under the speed profiles of WLTP.
 For synthetic data, any mathematical formulation or powertrain simulator can be employed to produce the necessary energy data for learning the energy model, provided that vehicle mass, road gradient and driving pattern can be adjusted.
 Our approach is versatile, allowing the model to be computed for different driving patterns.
 This means that the coefficients of the quadratic function above can be obtained under any driving patterns, such as the speed profiles in the WLTP cycle.